TheWhiteOx/Sir-Mix-Alot/README.md

 should have a method named `getNextId` that returns the next successive number in the datastore for this model, the highest `id` plus one. `getNextId` should also return the highest `id` of a single collection in the data store plus one.

-should have a method named `find` that accepts a single argument `id` that returns the stored data object in the datastore for this model, having the same `id` value passed in from the `find` argument
+should have a method named `find` that accepts a single argument `id` that returns the stored data object in the datastore for this model, having the same `id` value passed in from the `find` argument.
+This method should return null if the id is invalid.

 should have a method named `extend` that accepts a single argument `klass`, and extends each static and prototype method of `Model` onto `klass`